-Corporate Priorities Ensuring economic growth and prosperity Ensuring efficient, effective and modern service delivery Wards affected ALL Purpose of the report: 1.
-To make members aware of proposals for consultations on changes to the Council's Local Council Tax Support scheme Recommendation (s) to the decision maker (s): 1.
-Provide feedback on the proposed changes Period for post policy/project review: Further report to be made in December 2023 after consultation
+Corporate Priorities Ensuring economic growth and prosperity Ensuring efficient, effective and modern service delivery Wards affected ALL Purpose of the report: To seek approval to consult on proposed changes to the Council Tax Support scheme from April 2024.
+To advise of the consultation and decision-making process.
+Recommendation (s) to the decision maker (s): To approve the consultation on the proposed changes to the Council Tax Support (CTS) Scheme.

+2. To delegate authority to the Head of Revenues & Benefits to: a. consult with the major preceptors. b. publish a draft CTS scheme c. consult with residents Period for post policy/project review: Further report to Cabinet to be made in December 2023 after consultation.